dmolinac/blockchain-developer-bootcamp-final-project/README.md

 `truffle deploy --network kovan --reset`

+6. Oracle contract

+The oracle contract is inherited from Chainlink and it is fixed as it needs to call the local Chainlink node.
+It was deployed using Remix.
+The address is included in `MetaturfHorseRacingData` contract.

 ### Configuration of MetaturfNFT contract

 In order for the Dapp to work, we need to set the address of MetaturfHorseRacingData contract in MetaturfNFT: